Sharu95/currencies/README.md

 It does not have many features, but that will be changing! :)

+You can test it out on sharu95.github.io/currencies if you want.
+Hopefully, it should not crash

 # Images
 ![initital](./img/README_1.png)
 <br /><br /><br /><br /><br />